Midge / EmergersBarr's Emerger

 Legs: Brown Z-lon or similar synthetic material

-This fly sits in the surface film and is highly visible to trout due to its silhouette against the surface.
-The synthetic materials used in the tail and legs add a lifelike movement.
+Pro Tips: This fly sits in the surface film creating a realistic silhouette against the surface that trout key on.
+The synthetic materials in the tail and legs add lifelike movement.